masterpiece2014/EasyCall/README.md

 2. set app background paper randomly at runtime.
 3. flip screen to change background paper.
 4. long press screen to set app background paper as phone wall paper.

+Anyone wants to customize this app, change the following:
+1. your phone IMEI, phone number you are going to call.
+2. sync app_version with database version.